-Several websites tout the potential of nicotinamide riboside supplements at helping Alzheimer's / dementia, Parkinsons, and a bunch of other things.
+Several websites tout the potential of nicotinamide riboside supplements at helping Alzheimer's / dementia, Parkinson's, and a bunch of other things.
 Where is the proof?
-There are some interesting lab animal research but no study has yet addressed if NR supplements can improve human disease.
+There are some interesting lab animal research but no study has yet addressed if NR supplements can reduce human diseases.

 To be fair, I understand why this would be difficult.
 Supplement companies making disease claims risk the ire of the FDA.